6 Hygiene Tips for Bed Bound Seniors

 1. Place towels under the head and shoulders.

 2. Comb through hair to remove tangles and drape another towel over their shoulders.
-If available, you could also use a hair stylist’s cape or something similar.
+You could also use a hairstylist’s cape or something similar if available.

 3. If your older adult has a lot of hair, it can be easier to clip their hair into sections.
-Then, use a spray bottle to wet the hair with warm water and a small amount of shampoo.
+Then, use a spray bottle to wet the hair with warm water and shampoo.
 Work it in from the scalp upwards to the ends of the hair.
 Then, rinse the hair with a separate spray bottle of water.

-4. When all the hair is clean, wrap their head in a dry towel.
-Then, use a hairdryer to gently dry their hair.
+4. When all the hair is clean, wrap the head in a dry towel.
+Then, use a hairdryer to dry the hair gently.

-For more tips, watch this step-by-step video tutorial for washing someone’s hair in bed.
+Watch this step-by-step video tutorial for washing someone’s hair in bed for more tips.

 Advertisement

-Long or jagged nails can present a multitude of health risks, especially in older people.
+Long or jagged nails can present many health risks, especially in older people.

 Dirt and bacteria get trapped under the nails and transfer to the skin when the patient touches or scratches themselves, potentially resulting in infection.

-Regularly use a pair of nail clippers and nail file to keep nails trimmed and filed into a smooth, rounded shape.
+Use a pair of nail clippers and nail file regularly to keep nails trimmed and filed into a smooth, rounded shape.

 People who aren't bedridden can usually get away with changing their bedding every week.